Aesthetic Realism is a cult

 Opposites.
 A fundamental teaching of AR is that "beauty is the making one of opposites".
 This is an old concept, dating back thousands of years to Chinese yin/yang, but AR adherents think that Eli Siegel invented it.

-Persons.
-Often a euphemism for AR's current leader, Ellen Reiss.
-If someone says, "I have spoken to persons," they really mean, "I have spoken to Class Chairman Ellen Reiss."
-In other cases, they use "persons" as an awkward replacement for "people", e.g., "Persons in the media have been furious that they themselves have something enormous to learn from Aesthetic Realism, and have tried to keep this knowledge from reaching people." source
+"Persons in the media have been furious that they themselves have something enormous to learn from Aesthetic Realism, and have tried to keep this knowledge from reaching people."
+(AR website)

 TRO.
 Acronym of the first three words of the AR newsletter "The Right Of Aesthetic Realism to be Known."
 Notice, AR isn't just a philosophy, it has rights!